 $65,000.
-For families making up to $65,000 per year, the aid package covers full tuition, residential college fee, room and board.
+For families making up to $65,000 per year, the financial aid package covers full tuition and room and board.

-24%.
-In the Class of 2023, approximately 24% of students are eligible for federal Pell grants for low-income students — reflecting the University’s enduring commitment to attract, enroll and support extraordinary students from all backgrounds.
+21%.
+In the Class of 2026, 21% of students are eligible for federal Pell Grants for low-income students — reflecting the University’s enduring commitment to attract, enroll and support extraordinary students from all backgrounds.

 Two faculty members (David MacMillan in chemistry, Syukuro Manabe in physics) and three alumni (Maria Ressa ’86, Peace, and Ph.D. alums Joshua Angrist *89 and David Card *83, economics) were awarded Nobel Prizes.